-The Princeton Center for Complex Materials (PCCM), an NSF-supported Materials Research Science and Engineering Center (MRSEC), announces the competition for the 2020 PCCM Materials Science Postdoctoral Fellowship is now OPEN.
+The Princeton Center for Complex Materials (PCCM), an NSF-supported Materials Research Science and Engineering Center (MRSEC), announces the competition for the 2020 PCCM Materials Science Postdoctoral Fellowship is closed (deadline was Nov.
+15, 2020).

 The selected fellow(s) will join the research group of a current PCCM investigator.
 The current list of investigators and their areas of research, which include topological quantum matter and harnessing disordered macromolecular structures for living and soft matter can be found at: https://pccm.princeton.edu/research/new-research-groups-2020-2026.
 It is suggested that applicants email the PI(s) they would be interested in working with.

 Princeton University is an Equal Opportunity/Affirmative Action Employer and all qualified applicants will receive consideration for employment without regard to age, race, color, religion, sex, sexual orientation, gender identity or expression, national origin, disability status, protected veteran status, or any other characteristic protected by law.

 - Christie Chiu: Dr. Chiu recently earned her Ph.D. from Harvard University, where she worked on Prof. Markus Greiner's lithium quantum gas microscope team.
 As a PCCM Postdoctoral Research Associate, Christie will be working with Professor Andrew Houck studying condensed matter physics with superconducting circuits.